Philadelphia police detain two after tip about armed group at ballot-counting site

 Photos captured near the convention center by Philadelphia Inquirer photographer Jessica Griffin showed a Hummer with a Virginia license plate as well as a hat inside bearing an insignia for the far-right conspiracy theory QAnon.
 The vehicle’s back window featured a decal with an abbreviation of a QAnon rallying cry: “Where we go one, we go all."

 By about 3 a.m.
 Friday, the FBI had taken over investigating the tip, a Fox News correspondent reported on Twitter.
-The agency did not immediately responded to a request for comment from The Washington Post.
+The agency did not immediately respond to a request for comment from The Washington Post.

 At 4 a.m.
 Friday, Trump was leading Biden in Pennsylvania by slightly less than 20,000 votes, or about 0.3 percent of the state’s total vote so far.
 The Post estimates that 94 percent of votes cast in Pennsylvania have been counted, with as much as 10 percent of votes left in Philadelphia and its suburbs not yet tallied.